BENEFITS you deserve!

 Workers may file for workers' compensation benefits following slip-and-fall accidents.
 Compensation may be available for time away from work, hospital expenses.
 Victims may consider using the services of a skilled workers' compensation attorney to receive benefits as allowed under the law.

-The Miami personal injury attorneys at the Law Offices Ruth E. Johnson protect the rights of injured workers throughout Florida.
+The Miami personal injury attorneys at the Law Office Ruth E. Johnson protect the rights of injured workers throughout Florida.
 If you or a loved one has been injured in the workplace, please call our office today for a free consultation and comprehensive claim evaluation.